o-ran-sc/sim-a1-interface/near-rt-ric-simulator/README.md

 |  GET the schemas for a policy type | http://localhost:8085/A1-P/v1/policytypes/{policyTypeId} |

 Nota Bene: It could happen that this page is not updated as soon as the yaml file is.
 The yaml file can be found under /near-rt-ric-simulator/a1-openapi.yaml.

+For the documentation of the admin API, see [1.1.x-alpha.2](https://docs.o-ran-sc.org/projects/o-ran-sc-sim-a1-interface/en/latest/simulator-api.html#x-alpha-2).

 Additionally, there are requests that are defined in main.py as an administrative API.
 The goal is to handle information that couldn't be handled using the A1 interface.
 The available requests and the addresses are currently:
 | Function              | Path and parameters |